genetics-statistics/GEMMA/README.md

 ## Quick start

-1. Download and install the software. *Give more details here.*
+1. Download and install the software.
+See [INSTALL.md](INSTALL.md).

 2. Work through the demo. *Give more details here.*